 This is a content-driven exam based entirely on the tasks and functions of a cardiographic technician.
 Here’s a quick overview of what you’ll be tested on:

-- Performing Ambulatory Monitoring (Holter, Event, Telemetry, Transteleophonic, Pacemaker, etc.) – 6 or 7 questions
+- Performing Ambulatory Monitoring (Holter, Event, Telemetry, Transteleophonic, Pacemaker, etc.) – 4%

-There is a total of 130 multiple choice questions.
-110 of those count toward your score.
+There is a total of 130 questions, 110 of which count toward your score.
 The other 20 are unscored questions being considered for use in future versions.
 The unscored questions aren’t identified, however, so you should treat all 130 questions like scored questions.
 You will have one hour and 50 minutes to complete the exam.

 How Much Time Should I Spend Studying?